 And investigate, they will.
 Once a call is fielded by the Child Protective Services ‘hotline,’ the agency will assign a worker to interview the alleged victim, his or her family and friends, and any other adults that may have contact with the child.
 Information and evidence is then collected to determine whether the allegation of abuse is founded or unfounded.
 In severe cases, the child may be removed from the home until the Child Protective Services investigation is complete.

 Those that understand this process have abused the system in the past—specifically when custody is at stake.
 Children become caught in the crosshairs of difficult divorces.
 Disgruntled spouses seeking avenues to increase their chances of gaining custody may falsely accusing their ex-spouse of abuse in the hope that they will win favor in the eyes of the court and at the same time, cause added grief.

 Should this occur, seek legal representation immediately.
-The family law attorneys of the Law Office of Russell I. Marnell, P.C. are able to provide the guidance and support necessary to navigate this difficult time.
+The family law attorneys of Marnell Law Group, P.C. are able to provide the guidance and support necessary to navigate this difficult time.
 We understand that the process of resolving family issues can be emotional and heart wrenching, and with our decades of experience, we will aggressively defend the rights of our clients in all areas of family law.

 As no two people are alike, neither are any two families, or legal matters involving family situations